We use cookies

 Getting Hatchet Lite Running

-Copy the following docker-compose.hatchet.yml file to the root of your repository:
+To use Postgres as both your DB and message queue, copy the following docker-compose.hatchet.yml file to the root of your repository:

 docker-compose.hatchet.yml